morteza-shoushtari/Morteza-Website/content/authors/admin/_index.md

 - Visitors
 ---

-Morteza Shoushtari is a Ph.D. candidate in the department of Electrical and Computer Engineering (ECE), Brigham Young University.
-Currently, he is working on physical layer security, and secrecy/error correction coding on wiretap channels, in Information Theory and Communications Engineering (ICE) Lab.
-His research interests include wireless networks, cloud computing and physical layer security.
+Morteza Shoushtari is currently a Ph.D. candidate in the Electrical and Computer Engineering (ECE) department at Brigham Young University, where he focuses on physical layer security and secrecy/error correction coding on wiretap channels.
+His research takes place at the Information Theory and Communications Engineering (ICE) Lab, and he is particularly interested in wireless networks, cloud computing, and physical layer security.

-He has also 6 years of exprience in companies such as Huawei Technologies Co., JYANE Construction Co., Persia Cloud Co.
-(2X), and Lotus Company as an IT administrator and network engineer.
-He is a member of the IEEE Communication Society (ComSoc), IEEE Information Theory Society (ITSoc), and engineering honors society "Eta Kappa Nu".
+In addition to his academic pursuits, Morteza has six years of experience working in various companies, including Huawei Technologies Co., JYANE Construction Co., Persia Cloud Co.
+(2X), and Lotus Company, where he served as an IT administrator and network engineer.
+He is a member of several professional organizations, including the IEEE Communication Society (ComSoc), IEEE Information Theory Society (ITSoc), and the engineering honors society "Eta Kappa Nu".